 - Best personal task management apps

 Task management is a pretty basic concept.
 It’s everything involved in taking a task from an idea (“Hey, I should probably do X”) to completion.
 That involves its status, importance, time requirement, financial investment, and so on.

-If you’re working independently, task management tools and techniques will help you cross items off your personal to-do list.
-If you’re working collaboratively -- whether with prospects or other salespeople -- these strategies will help everyone stay in-sync, productive, and within deadline.
+If you’re working independently, a task management tool along with task management techniques will help you cross items off your personal to-do list.
+If you’re working collaboratively — whether with prospects or other salespeople — these strategies will help everyone stay in sync, productive, and within the deadline.

 Assigning a priority level to your tasks lets you keep track of which ones to focus on first and which to punt.